Jacob Riis Collection

 I was inspired by my discovery of the "County Farm-Pauper Cemetery" in Ossipee, New Hampshire, where there are 298 numbered graves.

 I have been researching and writing for many years.
-I am now pulling together the strands of my work for publication.
-Many of my projects are based on history, inspired by my experience as a Civil War Music Historian and Performer, and my genealogy.
+I am currently penning the fourth book in the series, expanding the narrative to include Ireland, New York, and the South.
+We're all connected.
+Many of my projects are influenced by my experience as a Civil War music historian, performer, and genealogy.

 ETCHED IN GRANITE: Historical Fiction Series, Book One takes place in New Hampshire at the Carroll County Farm.